Coombs testDirect antiglobulin test; Indirect antiglobulin test; Anemia - hemolytic

 - Chronic lymphocytic leukemia or similar disorder

-- Erythroblastosis fetalis (hemolytic disease of the newborn)
+- Blood disease in newborns called erythroblastosis fetalis (also called hemolytic disease of the newborn)

 - Infectious mononucleosis